-Note: Residents of the other Nordic countries (Denmark, Finland, Iceland, Norway) need only show a valid national ID card to prove eligibility for public healthcare in Sweden.
+Note: Residents of the other Nordic countries (Denmark, Finland, Iceland, Norway) need only to show a valid national ID card to prove eligibility for public healthcare in Sweden.

 - Nurses at 1177 will answer your questions, determine the need for further care, provide advice and/or recommend other healthcare assistance.

-- Website: www.1177.se information available in several languages
+- Website: www.1177.se, information available in several languages.

 The European Health Insurance Card entitles you to treatment at any public healthcare facility.